silverstripe/developer-docs/en/05_Contributing/01_Code.md

 Any updates to third party dependencies in composer.json should aim to target the default branch for a minor release if possible.
 Targeting a patch release branch is acceptable if updating dependencies is required to fix a bug.

+API from third party dependencies may indirectly be incorporated into Silverstripe CMS's API if:
+- they are define as a parameter type for a supported method
+- they are define as a return type for a supported method
+- they are extended by a Silverstripe CMS class.

+When defining a return type or a parameter type, it is preferable to use a more generic interface rather than a specific class.
+Third party dependencies that are used for internal purposes and are not explicitly exposed via the Silverstripe CMS public API are not covered by SemVer and maybe substituted without notice.

 ### The Pull Request Process

 Once your pull request is issued, it's not the end of the road.
-A [core committer](/contributing/core_committers/) will most likely have some questions for you and may ask you to make some changes depending on discussions you have.
+A [core committer](/project_governance/core_committers/) will most likely have some questions for you and may ask you to make some changes depending on discussions you have.
 If you've been naughty and not adhered to the [coding conventions](coding_conventions), expect a few requests to make changes so your code is in-line.